rystills/CryptoChat/README.md

 ## Usage:
 run main.py -> specify other user's ip and port in the GUI -> press "Start a New Chat"
 For easy local testing, run spawnTestInstances and don't put anything in the ip and port boxes

+## Editing Preferences:
+To edit your key distribution / cipher preferences, simply open preferences.cfg, and re-order or remove the values underneath "key distribution:" and "encryption:"